Pulse oximetry: Advantages

+Safety

+Continuous monitoring with pulse oximetry is generally considered safe for most patients for up to 8 hours.
+However, prolonged use in certain types of patients can cause burns due to the heat emitted by the infrared LED, which reaches up to 43°C. Additionally, pulse oximeters occasionally develop electrical faults which causes them to heat up above this temperature.
+Patients at greater risk include those with delicate or fragile skin, such as infants, particularly premature infants, and the elderly.
+Additional risks for injury include lack of pain response where the probe is placed, such as having an insensate limb, or being unconscious or under anesthesia, or having communication difficulties.
+Patients who are at high risk for injury should have the site of their probe moved frequently, i.e. every hour, whereas patients who are at lower risk should have theirs moved every 2-4 hours.

 Limitations

 Fundamental limitations

 Pulse oximetry solely measures hemoglobin saturation, not ventilation and is not a complete measure of respiratory sufficiency.
 It is not a substitute for blood gases checked in a laboratory, because it gives no indication of base deficit, carbon dioxide levels, blood pH, or bicarbonate (HCO3−) concentration.
-The metabolism of oxygen can be readily measured by monitoring expired CO2, but saturation figures give no information about blood oxygen content.
+The metabolism of oxygen can readily be measured by monitoring expired CO2, but saturation figures give no information about blood oxygen content.
 Most of the oxygen in the blood is carried by hemoglobin; in severe anemia, the blood contains less hemoglobin, which despite being saturated cannot carry as much oxygen.

 Pulse oximetry also is not a complete measure of circulatory oxygen sufficiency.
 If there is insufficient bloodflow or insufficient hemoglobin in the blood (anemia), tissues can suffer hypoxia despite high arterial oxygen saturation.

 Since pulse oximetry measures only the percentage of bound hemoglobin, a falsely high or falsely low reading will occur when hemoglobin binds to something other than oxygen: